slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9868-19/packetizer_raw_output.md

 Revise Section 19 to explicitly state that its rules apply by default and are subject to configuration overrides, aligning its scope with Sections 6, 11, 14, and 15.

+**Severity:** Medium
+  *Basis:* The conflict may lead to implementations that either disregard necessary security checks or misapply the default behavior, affecting interoperability and security.

+**Confidence:** High

 ---

 ## Report 2: 9868-19-2